adtzlr/felupe/docs/examples.md

 ## Example 1 - (u,p,J) - Mixed-field formulation for nearly-incompressible hyperelasticity
 FElupe supports mixed-field formulations in a similar way it can handle (default) single-field variations.
 The definition of a mixed-field variation is shown for the hydrostatic-volumetric selective three-field-variation with independend fields for displacements $\bm{u}$, pressure $p$ and volume ratio $J$.
 The total potential energy for nearly-incompressible hyperelasticity is formulated with a determinant-modified deformation gradient.
 We take the [Getting Started](quickstart.md) example and modify it accordingly.
-We take the built-in Neo-Hookean material model and use it for FElupe's `Mixed` constitutive material class as described [here](guide.md).
+We take the built-in Neo-Hookean material model and use it for FElupe's `ThreeFieldVariation` constitutive material class as described [here](guide.md).

 ```python
 import felupe as fe